apple/swift-argument-parser/Documentation/01 Getting Started.md

   -h, --help              Show help information.
 ```

 This is a great start — you can see that all the custom names are visible, and the help shows that values are expected for the `--input` and `--output` options.
 However, our custom options and flag don't have any descriptive text.
-Let's add that now, by passing string literals as the `help` parameter:
+Let's add that now by passing string literals as the `help` parameter:

 ```swift
 struct Count: ParsableCommand {